-Table Base Information Population Approach Methodology Accumptions Name Reference Item Actual / Estimate Source Methodology Assumptions A FAMR lists individual assets that contain the following information: Asset description (text field) Depreciation start date (date field) Estimated useful life (years) Original Cost (\$) Acquisition (\$) (includes Transfers) Disposals/retirements (\$) Accumulated depreciation (\$) Depreciation for the year (\$) Depreciation retirements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
-Weighted average cost useful life equals: \[ \frac{(Opening Cost + Aquisitions + Retirements)}{Total 'Description' Cost} \] Asset useful life Note that the Total Description Costs is the sum of Opening cost + Additions- Retirements. \[ \frac{Calculated weighted average cost useful life update: Dec-18 vs \] \[ \frac{Jun-18 Disclosures}{Jun-18 Disclosures} \] The calculated weighted average cost useful life for some asset categories was updated due to: The useful life of assets and their values from the separate fair value artefact being included in the Dec-18 weighted average cost useful life calculation; and Some assets being re-categorised based on better available information (refer to Table 3.1: Pipeline assets).
+Table Base nformation Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Source methodology Assumptions A FAMR lists individual assets that contain the following information: Asset description (text field) Depreciation start date (date field) Estimated useful life (years) Original Cost (\$) Acquisition (\$) (includes Transfers) Disposals/retirements (\$) Accumulated depreciation (\$) Depreciation for the year (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
+Weighted average cost useful life equals: $\sum \frac{(Opening Cost + Aquisitions + Retirements)}{Total 'Description' Cost} + Asset useful life Note that the Total Description Costs is the sum of Opening cost + Additions - Retirements.
+Reason for choosing this useful life The economic useful life of individual assets is defined in terms$ of the Australian Accounting Standards and the asset's expected use to EGP which may not fall within the Guideline's Appendix A - Pipeline asset lives.
+The estimation of the economic useful life of an asset is a matter of judgement based on the Jemena Group's experience with similar assets.